liquidlight/for-fit-sake/readme.md

 # For Fit Sake

-### A jQuery `object-fit` polyfill for Internet Explorer and Edge
+> A jQuery `object-fit` polyfill for Internet Explorer and Edge

-**For Fit Sake** is a pollyfill for browsers that [do not support](http://caniuse.com/#feat=object-fit) the CSS property `object-fit`.
+**For Fit Sake** is a polyfill for browsers that [do not support](http://caniuse.com/#feat=object-fit) the CSS property `object-fit`.
 Inspired by [this Medium post](https://medium.com/@primozcigler/neat-trick-for-css-object-fit-fallback-on-edge-and-other-browsers-afbc53bbb2c3), currently the only requirement is **jQuery**.

 The plugin will only currently `object-fit` images (we've yet to encounter a use case where it would be anything else).
 It already includes the `Modernizr` check, so no extra libraries are needed.

 It works by applying the image as a background image in unsupported browsers to it's parent so you can use `background-size`.

-### Configuration
+## Configuration

 `forFitSake` has only two configuration options: